 “Maybe I wasn’t physically fit,” replied Meade.

 Dilworth continued the confrontation a few minutes longer and then stormed out.
 The red-baiting subsided and the central issue once more became corruption.
-Dilworth had won and as I read the big black headlines, I thought it was my victory too.
+Dilworth won and as I read the big black headlines, I thought it was my victory too.